dbrennand/PS2Alert.me/README.md

 ![](images/ps2alertmediagram.png)

-### How does PS2Alert.me send a push notification and what data is collected?
+### How does PS2Alert.me send a push notification and what data is stored/collected?

 The process of subscribing to push notifications is as follows: